Greece Moments Greece Moments

 Bay of Alipa

-The barren landscape in the Kato Mani is slowly decreasing.
+The barren landscape of Kato Mani slowly gives way as you travel further.
 The coastal road leads through many tranquil Greek villages such as Chalikia Vatta, Alipa and Skoutari.
-It is worth a short stopover in one of the villages, the tranquility is second to none.
+A short stopover in one of these villages is well worth it — the tranquility is second to none.

 halbinsel kotronas peloponnes